 Pulmonary Arterial Hypertension

-In severe cases, or if drugs don't help, other options include a lung transplant or a procedure called atrial septostomy.
+In more severe cases, or if medicines don't help, your doctor may recommend a lung transplant or a procedure called atrial septostomy.
 A surgeon creates an opening between the right and left sides of the heart.
 This surgery can have serious side effects.

 Taking Care of Yourself